bizz84/starter_architecture_flutter_firebase/README.md

 - `rxdart` for combining multiple Firestore collections as needed
 - `intl` for currency, date, time formatting
 - `mockito` for testing
+- `equatable` to reduce boilerplate code in model classes

 Also imported from my [flutter_core_packages repo](https://github.com/bizz84/flutter_core_packages):